Are you planning to open a salon?

 It can be difficult to get a regular loan from providers if you’re just starting out and don’t have and proven business performance to show.
 This is where SBA financing comes in.

 5. SBA Financing for Salons

 If you’re not able to get a regular bank loan you may still be able to get an SBA secured loan.
 What this means is that the U.S. Small Business Administration guarantees the loan for you.
 This reduces the risk for the lender and in turn the cost of the Loan.

-To find out who offers SBA secured loan, you can search for a provider on Lendio.
-You should be prepared the the application process for these loans can be long even if the cost of the loans are typically lower than traditional bank loans.
+To find out who offers SBA secured loan, you can compare SBA loan options at Fundera.
+You should be prepared for that the application process for these loans to be long even if the cost of the loans are typically lower than traditional bank loans.

 So you should apply for your SBA loan as soon as you know you need one.